 A pair of dental implants can hold an implant-retained bridge, which can consist of as many as three replacement teeth.
 Since the implants have the strength to support the bridge on their own, no modification of existing tooth enamel is required.
 This is ideal if you already suffer from extensive erosion or tooth sensitivity.

 Missing All Teeth

-Even those who are missing all the teeth in their mouth can rebuild their smile with dental implants.
+Even those who are missing all the teeth in their mouths can rebuild their smiles with dental implants.
 By placing a series of implants (typically four to six) throughout the jawbone in the most strategic way possible, we can create a stable foundation for a full or partial denture to snap onto.
-This means no more adhesive is needed to keep your denture in place.
+This means no adhesive is needed to keep your denture in place.